MSIX app attach glossary

-In Windows Virtual Desktop, uploads happen once per MSIX share.
+In Azure Virtual Desktop, uploads happen once per MSIX share.
 Once you upload a package, all host pools in the same subscription can reference it.

 Publish an MSIX package

-In Windows Virtual Desktop, a published MSIX package must be assigned to an Active Directory Domain Service (AD DS) or Azure Active Directory (Azure AD) user or user group.
+In Azure Virtual Desktop, a published MSIX package must be assigned to an Active Directory Domain Service (AD DS) or Azure Active Directory (Azure AD) user or user group.